-For information about lockdown in your region, please check the relevant link below.
-The situation is different across the UK, and with regular changes:
+For general information about Coronavirus in your region, please check the relevant links below.
+The situation is different across the UK, and has been changing regularly:

 Advice on the use of face coverings in the context of Covid-19 has also been set out by the World Health Organisation.

 As well as following health advice to avoid catching or spreading coronavirus, please reach out for emotional support if you need it.
 Consider taking breaks from watching, reading, or listening to news stories, including social media.
 Hearing about the pandemic repeatedly can be upsetting.

 - Contact our friendly, experienced team for information and support; we can also connect you with your local M.E. support group or Mutual Aid group.

 - Join one of our free, friendly peer-support forums: M.E.
 Friends Online (for adults living with M.E.) or our Young People's Forum (for those with M.E. aged 18 and under).